33 Tiny Shopping Habits That Will Save You Loads of Money in the Long Run

 Though it's always ideal to carry cash over credit cards during a shopping trip, you should never take cash out at an ATM that isn't associated with your bank.

-You may be tempted to ignore those $3 fees the ATM will warn you about before making your withdrawal, but heed them.
+You may be tempted to ignore those $3 fees the ATM warns you about before you make your withdrawal, but heed them.
 If you were to take cash out from a Chase ATM with your Citibank card once a week for a year, for instance, you'd be wasting around $156.
 Ouch.

 Never save your credit card numbers online.

-When your credit card number is saved, you don't have to physically get up to retrieve your card to make a purchase.
-In those minutes, or even seconds, that you have to get off the couch to get your wallet, you may realize what you're about to buy is not really worth it.
+When your credit card number is saved, you don't have to physically get up to retrieve your card to make an online purchase.
+In those minutes or even seconds that you have to get off the couch to get your wallet, you may realize what you're about to buy is not really worth it.

 In removing any and all of your saved credit card numbers from your computer and online accounts, you are essentially forcing yourself to reflect on every online purchase you make.
 You'd be surprised how much money you spend just because it's easy to!

 In cities like Los Angeles and New York, stores are required to charge a monetary fee when customers request a paper or plastic bag.
 Throughout the course of a year, these charges can seriously add up.